 - Risk of default by the Society's reinsurers.
-The reinsurers were selected based on an assessment of their financial strength and global reputation.
+The reinsurers were selected based on an assessment of their financial strength and their credit rating.
 The risk of this arising is considered low. - Risk that intermediaries that sell the Society's products are not able to repay clawback on commissions.
 The Society's exposure to this risk is not currently significant and varies in line with recently written business volumes.
 The risk is managed internally through weekly management review of outstanding balances and agreed repayments. - There is a risk of the Society's banking provider or an investment management services provider counterparty failing.
-This risk is considered low because the Society invests only with recognised financial institutions and limits exposures to individual firms. - The Society is exposed to the risk of loss from underlying credit positions, mitigated by diversity within the Society's investment portfolio and active credit assessments by the Society's investment managers.
+This risk is considered low because the Society invests only with financial institutions with credit ratings of A and above, and limits exposures to individual firms. - The Society is exposed to the risk of loss from underlying credit positions, mitigated by diversity within the Society's investment portfolio and active credit assessments by the Society's investment managers.